Meet STEP Fellows

 Dan and Ahmad have been selected as the 2019 STEP Prior Fellows for their extensive work together outside their academic requirements.
 This is Year 3 that Dan and Ahmad have brought global health students from Ben Gurion University to Augusta Victoria hospital to teach about the Palestinian health care system, as well as a course on health care in conflict-ridden societies.

 Aya and Noa, Hebrew University, are using the most modern biochemical tools to understand diseases that are caused by faulty regulation of gene function.

-Muna and Danielle, Hebrew University, work in the same laboratory.
-They are elucidating the role of endocannabinoids in stages of pregnancy.
-Danielle and Muna are the first recipients of the STEP-GTP Sisters Award.
+Muna and Sarah, Hebrew University, work in the same laboratory.
+They are elucidating the anti-microbial effect of endocannabinoids on cells of the female cervix in order to understand such conditions as candidiasis.
+Sarah and Muna are recipients of the STEP-GTP Sisters Award.

 Reut and Nibal, Ben Gurion University, are researching water sanitation in the Negev.